-LONDON (ICIS)--With the oversupply that has been expected for the last couple of weeks now building, the outlook for the European naphtha market is uncertain, participants said this week.
+With the oversupply that has been expected for the last couple of weeks now building, the outlook for the European naphtha market is uncertain, participants say.

-“It’s looking a bit longer this week,” a producer said on Thursday.
-“Paper [the paper market] and premiums are coming off, the backwardated structure is softening a bit.”
+"It's looking a bit longer," a producer said.
+"Paper [the paper market] and premiums are coming off, the backwardated structure is softening a bit."

-On Thursday, the backwardation between prompt prices and December swaps stood at around $20/tonne.
-This compares with approximately $30/tonne on Monday.
+On 8 November, the backwardation between prompt prices and December swaps stood at around $20/tonne.
+This compared with approximately $30/tonne on 5 November.

 On the same day, a trader said: "Gasoline has been weak for three weeks [meaning that, with gasoline and naphtha prices at similar levels, there is little incentive to purchase the latter for blending purposes].
 Nap is just naturally correcting."

-A second trader said on Thursday: “Indeed the structure is a touch softer, Europe looks a bit longer.”
+A second trader said: "Indeed the structure is a touch softer, Europe looks a bit longer."

-However, on Friday morning the arbitrage from northwest Europe to Asia remained closed for open spec naphtha, with an east-west spread of around $5/tonne for December prices.
+However, on 8 November the arbitrage from northwest Europe to Asia remained closed for open spec naphtha, with an east-west spread of around $5/tonne for December prices.
 This is far narrower than the $15-20/tonne spread usually deemed necessary for an arbitrage to work.

-The second trader said on Thursday: “I think the usual Med grades move, although [there are] small margins.
-Hearing two are on subs [two vessels booked subject to conditions], but this is not confirmed.”
+The second trader said: "I think the usual Med grades move, although [there are] small margins.
+Hearing two are on subs [two vessels booked subject to conditions], but this is not confirmed."

 Looking ahead, it seems very likely that the European surplus will grow.

-The second trader said on the same day: “Well, refinery margins are not great, but I don’t think we’re up to [run] cuts yet.
+The second trader said: "Well, refinery margins are not great, but I don't think we're up to [run] cuts yet.
 Some of them [refineries] are just getting back.
-It’s too early to talk about oversupply in Europe.”
+It's too early to talk about oversupply in Europe."

 However, the source added: "It's a bit longer going forward.
 I feel something has to give, but not sure the arb will widen.
 We need to see what next week brings."

-The buyer said on Friday: “Demand is generally weak, the end of the year is coming.
-People are reluctant to build inventories, buying is hand to mouth.”
+The buyer said: "Demand is generally weak, the end of the year is coming.
+People are reluctant to build inventories, buying is hand to mouth."